Floor coating systems include:

 Further related services include:

 Anti Slip Floor Treatment

-The recent update of the Australian Standard AS/NZS 4586-2013 – Slip Resistance classification of new pedestrian surface materials, AS/NZS 4663-2013 – Slip resistance classification for existing pedestrian surfaces and handbook HB 197 – An Introductory Guide to the Slip resistance of pedestrian surface materials made it easier for architects and designers to nominate the correct classifications.
-Until now, designers often would specify R-ratings, which are unpractical and irrelevant for most commercially used floors such as halls, shops, restaurants and bars, disability services, health and aged care, hospital, child care, schools, external step, paths and ramps.
+The recent update of the Australian Standard AS/NZS 4586-2014 – Slip Resistance classification of new pedestrian surface materials, AS/NZS 4663-2014 – Slip resistance classification for existing pedestrian surfaces and handbook HB 198 – An Introductory Guide to the Slip resistance of pedestrian surface materials made it easier for architects and designers to nominate the correct classifications.
+Until now, designers often would specify R-ratings, which are unpractical and irrelevant for most commercially and industrially used floors such as halls, shops, restaurants and bars, disability services, health and aged care, hospital, child care, schools, external step, paths and ramps.
 Testing a floor for its R-rating can also not be done on site, only in a laboratory and is very costly so most flooring suppliers including epoxy floor coating suppliers would not have those ratings for their commercially available flooring systems.

 If you are unsure whether the internal and external floors in the premises you own or manage are safe in accordance with the Australian Standards, call us for an expert inspection and obligation free quote.